 An overdraft occurs when you do not have enough money in your account to cover a transaction, but we pay it anyway.
 We can cover your overdrafts in two different ways:

 - We have standard overdraft practices that come with your account.

-- We also have overdraft protection plans, such as a link to a savings account or line of credit that may be less expensive than our standard overdraft practices.
+- We also have overdraft protection plans, such as a line of credit that may be less expensive than our standard overdraft practices.

 This page explains our standard overdraft practices.

 What are the standard overdraft practices that come with my account?

 We do authorize and pay overdrafts for the following types of transactions:

 - Checks, in-person withdrawals, ACH transactions, pre-authorized automatic transfers

 - Automatic bill payments, internet banking transfers, telephone banking transactions